Soil Connect Announces Major Revenue Growth & Market Expansion in 2025

 Understanding the characteristics of each sand type helps you match the material to the task at hand.
 Here are three common construction sands and their primary uses:

 • Masonry Sand: It is prized for its fine, uniform grains and clean composition.
 It has a smooth texture that makes it easy to spread and level.
 When mixed into mortar or stucco, it creates a dense, workable paste that adheres well to bricks and blocks.
 Its lack of coarse particles prevents air pockets, which can weaken joints or finishes.
 This sand also produces a polished surface for detailed work, such as decorative brick patterns or precise pointing.
-Because it is free of clay and silt, masonry sand reduces shrinkage and cracking as the material cures.
+Because it is free of clay and silt, masonry sand reduces shrinkage and cracking during curing.
 It also resists water penetration better than rougher sands, protecting underlying mortar from moisture damage.
 Installers appreciate its consistent color, which contributes to uniform aesthetics when visible in joints.
-When purchasing masonry sand, look for bags or bulk loads that list particle size ranges between 0.1 and 1.0 millimeters.
+When purchasing masonry sand, look for bags or bulk loads that list a particle size range of 0.1 to 1.0 millimeters.
 Store it under cover to keep it dry and prevent contamination from garden soil or debris.
 On-site, keep a small stockpile accessible; its fine grains can compact under foot traffic, so you may need to fluff it periodically before mixing.

 • Concrete Sand: Coarser grains and angular particles give concrete mixes greater strength and stability compared to finer sands.
 It also promotes drainage, allowing water to escape quickly from the mixture and preventing weak spots.
 When blended with cement and gravel, concrete sand forms a sturdy matrix ideal for foundations, driveways, and sidewalks.
 The angular grains resist shifting under load, so sidewalks experience fewer cracks and foundations settle less.
 Because concrete sand retains moisture less than masonry sand, it helps cement hydrate fully, improving final compressive strength.
 When ordering, specify a blend screened to between 0.5 and 2.5 millimeters to meet most building codes.
 On delivery, keep the sand dry; wet loads can upset water-to-cement ratios in your mix.
 During placement, add water gradually to reach workable consistency without over-saturating.